drgs100/Alecs-War/Act-One.md

 ## Event Three - The Green Mist

 The gas attack is started by roumur and then a dead Frenchman.
+After half an hour of

 ## Event Four - Barrage Begins

 ## Event Five - Halt the German Advance